praekeltfoundation/vumi-jssandbox-toolkit/docs/tutorial/sandbox_skeleton.rst

 	- **fixture.js:** This file contains a list of fixtures.
 If you look at the code inside the file you'll notice that it pretends to be a server if the app makes an http request. it basically telling what an http should expect and respond to those requests.
 	- **setup.js:** Again, this file contains a `boilerplate code <https://en.wikipedia.org/wiki/Boilerplate_code>`_.
 There's nothing to worry about.

 **travis.yml:** Is the configuration file for Travis-CI.
-Runs all go-jsbox-skeleton app tests everytime we commit or to GitHub.
+Runs all go-jsbox-skeleton app tests everytime we commit or push our code to GitHub.
 Read more about Travis-CI `here <https://travis-ci.org/>`_.

 **go-app.js:** This is a generated file.
 It a compiled version of go-jsbox-skeleton app.
 It auto generated when you run ``npm test``.